 Online bulletin boards (OLBBs)

-Respondents are advised at the time of their initial consent and again at the start of their interview session that others affiliated with the research may monitor or view recordings of the data collection process, but that Armature will make efforts to keep their responses anonymous and confidential.
+Respondents are advised at the time of their initial consent and again at the start of their interview sessions that others affiliated with the research may monitor or view recordings of the data collection process, but that Armature makes efforts to keep their responses anonymous and confidential.